ECON 7067 - Economic Development IV

 - Assessment must maintain academic standards.

 - Each student will be required to present in class a critical summary and analysis of a journal article chosen from the list provided by the lecturer.
-Detailed information will be provided by the lecturers in class.
+Detailed information will be provided by the lecturer in class.

 - There will be a 2-hour final exam during the official University exam period.